-We have supported over 45,000 families affected by the conflict in Syria.
-But there are millions more living in Syria and neighbouring countries who have no shelter, nowhere to go, and no hope for the future.
+We have supported over 45,000 total families affected by the conflict in Syria.
+But there are millions more living in Syria and neighboring countries who have no shelter, nowhere to go, and no hope for the future.

 We’re working to change this.
 We are impatient to see a world where no family is left without shelter – but we need your support.

 A mother and her children carry a ShelterKit in war-torn Aleppo

 Responding to Crises Within a Crisis

 In a protracted crisis such as that in Syria and Iraq there is a well-established humanitarian architecture in place to support people affected by the disaster.
 As in responses to natural disaster, ShelterBox has continued to focus on providing emergency shelter.
 The organization has positioned itself by offering surge capacity in times of massive displacement, such as the Aleppo Emergency in February 2016, when 75,000 people were displaced in a matter of weeks.

 Syria is one of the most challenging operating environments in the world.
 It is too dangerous for a volunteer-led organization such as ShelterBox to safely operate and provide aid.
 Therefore ShelterBox has established partnerships with agencies working in Iraq and within Syria to allow access to these areas.
 Partners such as Hand in Hand for Syria and ReliefAid, who have networks in the affected areas and are able to access the people who are in need of assistance.

 24% of all households helped by ShelterBox since the start of 2015 have been those displaced by the conflict in Syria and Iraq